Skip to content

 • The majority of healthcare professionals have never encountered the condition in their training

-12 million Americans.
-Fewer than 10 specialist centres.
-Most clinical pathways begin with a healthcare provider who has never heard the word.
+12 million American adults in one national estimate.
+Fewer than 10 specialist centres worldwide.
+Most clinical pathways still begin with a healthcare provider who may never have heard the word.

 What Fills the Gap

 In the absence of formal clinical pathways, people with misophonia turn to self-education, online communities, and trial and error.
-The research on peer communities suggests these informal pathways produce outcomes comparable to group therapy in some measurable respects.
+Peer communities are not a replacement for clinical care, but they can reduce isolation, give language to the experience, and help people find practical support.

 But they should not have to be the primary pathway.
-A condition affecting 12 million Americans deserves clinical recognition, research funding, and a clear treatment pathway.
+A condition affecting an estimated 12 million American adults deserves clinical recognition, research funding, and a clear treatment pathway.
 The Dixon 2024 study is a step in that direction.
 The gap remains.

 If this helped, share it with someone who needs it.